ntlyaraujo/kittens-project/README.md

-# kittens-project
+# 🐱 Kitties Friends 🐱
-A cutie project for study purposes.
+💖 A cutie project for study purposes.

+# Instructions
+yarn install
+yarn start
+be happy